aiha-lab/sqil/README.md

 ## Introduction

-This repository contains the **official implementation of *Saliency-Aware Quantized Imitation Learning for Efficient Robotic Control (SQIL)***, accepted to **ICCV 2025**.
+This repository contains the **implementation of *Saliency-Aware Quantized Imitation Learning for Efficient Robotic Control (SQIL)***, accepted to **ICCV 2025**.

 <p align="center">